Chad Ramey

 Chad Ramey (born August 3, 1992) is an American professional golfer who plays on the PGA Tour.
 He claimed his breakthrough win on the PGA Tour at the Corales Puntacana Championship in 2022.

 Professional career

 Ramey turned professional in 2014.
 He played on the PGA Tour Canada in 2017 and finished 16th on the Order of Merit; claiming a card for the 2018 Web.com Tour season.

 Ramey claimed his first professional victory in 2021 at the Live and Work in Maine Open.
 He also recorded 10 other top-10 finishes in the 2020–21 Korn Ferry Tour season en route to finishing fourth on the Korn Ferry Tour points standings, earning a PGA Tour card for the 2021–22 PGA Tour season.

 In March 2022, Ramey claimed his first win on the PGA Tour at the Corales Puntacana Championship.
 He carded a final-round 67 to beat Ben Martin and Alex Smalley by one shot.

+In April 2024, Ramey and his partner Martin Trainer shot a final round 63 to take the lead of the Zurich Classic of New Orleans.
+They eventually lost in a playoff against Rory McIlroy and Shane Lowry.